KhiopsML/khiops-python/doc/index.rst

-pyKhiops
+Khiops Python
 ========

-Welcome to the pyKhiops documentation webpage.
+Welcome to the Khiops Python documentation webpage.
 With it is it possible to script the  `Khiops Auto ML suite <https://www.khiops.com>`_ functionalities.

 Installation
 ------------
-Login to the `Khiops site <https://www.khiops.com>`_ to download and install pyKhiops.
+Login to the `Khiops site <https://www.khiops.com>`_ to download and install Khiops Python.

 Main Submodules
 ---------------
 This package contains the following main submodules.

-pyKhiops sklearn
+Khiops Python sklearn
 ~~~~~~~~~~~~~~~~
 The :doc:`sklearn/index` module is a `Scikit-learn <https://scikit-learn.org>`_ based interface to
 Khiops.
 Use it if you are just started using Khiops and are familiar with the Scikit-learn workflow
 based on dataframes and estimator classes.

-pyKhiops core
+Khiops Python core
 ~~~~~~~~~~~~~
 The :doc:`core/index` module is a pure Python library exposing all Khiops functionalities.
 Use it if you are familiar with the Khiops workflow based on plain-text tabular data files and dictionary